 Results: my hair was in amazing condition.
 I’ve been a bit sporadic with it so I can’t actually swear that it increased the volume or growth rate.
 I have noticed it has seemed finer again while I haven’t had the time to do it though.

 2. Liquid Silica

 This was a tip from a celebrity hairdresser in Sydney who used to do all the big names.

-One caveat with this one is it can cause all hair to start growing so beware of whiskers, or get a regular check with your beauty therapist so you can enjoy your tresses.
+One caveat with this one is it can cause all hair to start growing so beware of whiskers.
+Or get a regular check with your beauty therapist so you can enjoy your tresses.

-Images thanks to pixabay/pexels.
+Images thanks to Ashton Bingham Unsplash